api3dao/vitepress-docs/docs/reference/airnode/latest/docker/deployer-image.md

 update history, that can be seen by the [info](./deployer-image.md#info) command, will be removed as well.
 Files for cloud provider authentication are needed for the command to run correctly: `aws.env` (for AWS) and/or `gcp.json` (for GCP).
-This is the recommended way to remove a deployment, but there are alternatives as described below.
+This is the recommended way to remove a deployment, but an alternative is the `remove-with-receipt` command.

 ::: code-group